13 Warming Winter Solstice Rituals – How to Celebrate Yule in Style!

 Invite Old Mother Dark into your life, She will offer you the rest and replenishment your body and soul needs.

-2. Burn a solstice fire… and hold a fire releasing ceremony
+2. Light a solstice fire

-Gather some dry wood to burn and invite a few friends and neighbors around to join you!
+Gather some dry wood to burn and invite a few friends and neighbors around to join you.

 Enjoy the sight, sound, and heat – winter solstice rituals are a celebration!